h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/standardize.rst

 ``standardize``
 ---------------

-- Available in: Deep Learning, GLM
+- Available in: Deep Learning, GLM, K-Means
 - Hyperparameter: no

 Description